Jake Bowtell wins State Open Diving Championship

 Assistant Swimming Coach: Mark Sedlak

 Mark Sedlak joins the staff this year as the new Assistant Swimming Coach.
 Mark currently serves as Head Age Group Coach for the Westport YMCA Water Rats.
 Mark has developed swimmers at all levels throughout his career.
 He was a standout competitive swimmer in Connecticut in the late 1980’s with the New Canaan YMCA.
-He attended High School at the Peddie School in New Jersey and would go on to be a varsity swimmer at the University of North Carolina.
+He attended High School at the Peddie School in New Jersey and went on to be a varsity swimmer at the University of North Carolina.
 Mark brings a wealth of enthusiasm and swimming knowledge to the Fairfield Prep Swimming & Diving program.